Quesadillas are a Mexican classic that has long made its way all over North America. Even non-Mexican themed restaurants have it on the menu.

 grilled bell peppers

 What's the best cheese to use for quesadilla?

 The best quesadilla cheese is the traditional Oaxaca cheese straight from the source.
 This cheese can be difficult to source outside of Mexico, so if you're struggling to find some we have a few alternatives.

 Mozzarella is a great option that melts beautifully, but the flavor is too mild on its own.
 The best cheese in a quesadilla is a blend of a stronger flavored cheese, like cheddar, and a mild, easy-to-melt cheese.

 Try combining 60% mozzarella or Monterey Jack with 40% mild cheddar, medium cheddar, halloumi, or Havarti cheese.

 Enjoying Mexico's much-loved quesadilla is now possible more than ever with our easy steak quesadilla recipe.
 It will prove a big hit in any outdoor gathering, especially during these summer months.
-Serve with tofu tacos, tortilla chips, or a chicken burrito for that authentic Mexican-themed party.
+Serve with tortilla chips, or a chicken burrito for that authentic Mexican-themed party.